genmeta/gm-quic/README.md

 cargo run --example h3-client --package h3-shim -- https://localhost:4433/examples/h3-server.rs
 ```

 For more complete examples, please refer to the `examples` folders under the `h3-shim` and `gm-quic` folders.

 #### API

 `gm-quic` provides user-friendly interfaces for creating client and server connections, while also supporting additional features that meet modern network requirements.

-In addition to traditional IP address + port binding mode, `gm-quic` also supports binding to network interfaces, dynamically adapting to actual address changes, which provides good mobility for gm-quic.
+In addition to bind an IP address + port, `gm-quic` can also bind a network interface, dynamically adapting to actual address changes, which provides good mobility for gm-quic.

 The QUIC client not only provides configuration options specified by the QUIC protocol's Parameters and optional 0-RTT functionality, but also includes some additional advanced options.
 For example, the QUIC client can set its own certificate for server verification, and can also set its own Token manager to manage Tokens issued by various servers for future connections with these servers.

-The QUIC client supports simultaneously attempting to connect to multiple server addresses.
-Even if some paths are unreachable, as long as one path can be connected, the connection can be established.
-If the peer implementation is also gm-quic, it also supports multipath transmission, while maintaining compatibility with other implementations.
-Tested implementations include cloudflare/quiche, quic-go/quic-go, quinn-rs/quinn, tencent/tquic.
+The QUIC client supports multipath handsahking, it can simultaneously connect to server's IPv4 and IPv6 addresses.
+Even if some paths are unreachable, as long as one path is reachable, the connection can be established.

 The following is a simple example, please refer to the documentation for more details.